Editorial Standards

 E‑Filing In 2025, Method

 If you submit electronically through EFAST2, sign in with Login.gov, validate your plan identifiers against last year’s filing, transmit, and save the confirmation.
+Even though EFAST2 is a DOL-administered system, Form 5558 is filed with the IRS only, not with the DOL.
 Team members who will submit should test access well before crunch time.
 Legacy EFAST2 user IDs are out of circulation, the system uses Login.gov.

 Common Mistakes That Trigger Headaches